PhilRunninger/bufselect/README.md

 let g:BufSelectHighlightSort    = 'guibg=NONE guifg=#FF8700 ctermbg=NONE ctermfg=208'
 ```

 The syntax above shows how to hard-code the colors.
-The value must adhere to valid syntax when used in a `:highlight {group-name} {args}` command.
-See `:h :higlight-args` for more detail.
+The value must adhere to valid syntax when used as `{args}` when placed into a `:highlight {group-name} {args}` statement.
+See `:help :highlight-args` for more detail.

 To match a colorscheme's colors, use the syntax below to link to an existing highlight group.
 Change `Statement` as appropriate.